TwoRavens/TwoRavens/docs/dev_notes.md

 ### Loading a config file

-A config file may also be added using this commmand from the Terminal.
+A config file may also be added using this command from the Terminal.

 ```
 fab load_d3m_config:[path to config]